 Susan: Right.
 It’s important to use the tool and find what works best for you.
 Paul, you’re absolutely right, make sure that you’re using something.
 Not email, did I mention that?

 Paul: We’re going to end up with a show title that’s around email, I can feel it.
 Related to Basecamp, and at one point they were related, oh sorry … Basecamp, the other product you had mentioned, was related to Highrise.
 They both were the same company at one point.
 I think they were when I used them actually, is they were the same company, but they’re no longer.
 Basecamp is by 37Signals and that’s more of a project tracking management type thing?

 Paul: Yeah, and again, I did use Basecamp back in the day as well.
 I didn’t end up liking that one a lot so I didn’t stick with it.
-I used it for a couple of projects and then I ended up moving on with some other open source tool, Redmine or something like that, that was a little more geeky for my tracking.
+I used it for a couple of projects and then I ended up moving on with some other open-source tool, Redmine or something like that, which was a little geekier for my tracking.
 I think I found that my clients didn’t’ really care to interface with it as much, and I always ended up using it more for my purposes, so I picked something I was more comfortable with.